alfie-ns/alfie-ns.github.io/index.md

 ## Introduction

-Hi, I’m Alfie Nurse, currently pursuing a BSc (Hons) in Computer Science with a specialisation in Artificial Intelligence at the University of Plymouth.
-As I prepare to enter my second year this Autumn, I am on track to secure a first-class honours degree, particularly excelling in mathematical modules—a subject in which I am thoroughly invested.
-I am an avid learner, continuously seeking to enhance my skills in several domains: Artificial Intelligence, Machine Learning, Data Science, and Mathematics.
-Additionally, my interests extend to Business, including Marketing, Entrepreneurship, and Product Development, where I aim to create innovative AI products and services.

 <!--
 <!-- | `<img src="{{ site.url }}{{ site.baseurl }}/assets/images/test-image.png" alt="">` | An image in a table | -->